ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/nfcore.md

 optional_hidden_info:
     release_notes__supported_minimum:
     release_notes__recommended_minimum:
-    other_info: There are no release notes for Linux/Arm64.
-Nf-core version on Pypi, 0.0.1, can be installed via pip on the Neoverse N1.
+    other_info: There are no release notes for Linux/Arm64. nf-core version on Pypi, 1.0.1, can be installed via pip on the Neoverse N1.

 ---